joaopsys/NowCrawling/README.md

     -t TAGS, --tags=TAGS
-                        A quoted list of words separated by spaces that must be present in the file name that you're crawling for -r REGEX, --regex=REGEX
+                        A quoted list of words separated by spaces that must be present in the file name that you're crawling for.
+                        Order is irrelevant.
+    -r REGEX, --regex=REGEX
                         Instead of tags you can just specify a regex for the file name you're looking for